 Cyprus Limited Liability Company (LLC) Formation

-Like an LLC in the UK, an LLC in Cyprus is a legal entity that is separate and distinct from the individuals who run it.
-For sole traders and for people in partnerships, the individuals’ personal assets are at risk if there is a claim against the organisation but shareholders in a Cypriot LLC are liable to lose only the value of the share capital to which they subscribe.
+A limited company in Cyprus is a legal entity that is separate and distinct from the individuals who run it.
+For sole traders and for people in partnerships the individuals’ personal assets are at risk if there is a claim against the organisation.
+Shareholders in a Cypriot LLC are liable to lose only the value of the share capital to which they subscribe.